Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

 ---
 layout: default
-title: All input controls
+title: All Input Controls
 nav_order: 2
 parent: Input Controls
 has_children: false
 ---
-# All input controls
+# All Input Controls

 The Input Controls component allows you to render input controls in your web application.
 This guide will help you understand how to use different UI components for specific input control types.